Architecture of the Web Update Wizard

 to the supplied wuw4.dll Dynamic Link Library (DLL) or you can launch the supplied

-Here is how the Web Update Wizard operates when it is running as a Windows Service.
+Here is how the Software Update Wizard operates when it is running as a Windows

-Click here to jump down the page to a description of it running
+Service.
+Click here to jump down the page to a description

-The Web Update Wizard components work cooperatively, as shown in the following diagram:
+The Software Update Wizard components work cooperatively, as shown in the following

 Therefore,